 7.13 Removal: The Board of Directors may, in its discretion, remove any director who fails to attend three (3) consecutive meetings.
 Directors may also be removed for cause by a three-fourths (3/4) vote of the Board of Directors.

-9.3 Elections: The Board of Directors shall, in its discretion, determine whether the election of officers, Council Chairs, at-large directors and Advisory Council at-large members in any year shall be conducted at the annual meeting for such year in accordance with the provisions of Section 4.9 and the corresponding provisions of Article IV, above, or whether such election shall be conducted by ballot without a meeting in accordance with the provisions of Section 4.12, above.
+9.2 Elections: The Board of Directors shall, in its discretion, determine whether the election of officers, Council Chairs, and at-large directors in any year shall be conducted at the annual meeting for such year in accordance with the provisions of Section 4.9 and the corresponding provisions of Article IV, above, or whether such election shall be conducted by ballot without a meeting in accordance with the provisions of Section 4.12, above.
 If the Board of Directors elects to conduct such election by ballot without a meeting, the Secretary shall, not less than four (4) weeks before the annual meeting for such year, send a notice of such election which meets the requirements set forth in Section 4.12, above, to each Member of the Society in good standing as of ten (10) weeks before the Annual Meeting.
 To be counted, mail and/or electronic ballots shall be returned to the Secretary or its designee by no later than the date indicated on the ballot or accompanying notice.
-Whether such election is conducted at the annual meeting or by ballot without a meeting as described herein, candidates receiving the highest number of votes for Vice-President, Secretary, Treasurer, Advisory Council at-large member, each Council Chair, and each at-large director position, respectively, shall be elected to their respective positions.
-The results of the election shall be announced at the annual meeting and officers, Council Chairs, at-large directors and Advisory Council at-large members shall take office immediately thereafter.
+Whether such election is conducted at the annual meeting or by ballot without a meeting as described herein, candidates receiving the highest number of votes for Vice-President, Secretary, Treasurer, each Council Chair, and each at-large director position, respectively, shall be elected to their respective positions.
+The results of the election shall be announced at the annual meeting and officers, Council Chairs, and at-large directors shall take office immediately thereafter.

 Councils and Committees

 10.1 Committees: The Society shall have such standing committees as the Board of Directors shall deem necessary or appropriate in order to carry out the policies, programs, procedures and other actions of the Society.
-Such standing committees may include, without limitation, committees for Membership, Programs, Publications, International, Clinical and Regulatory Affairs, Ethics, and Bio-Industry Liaison.
+Such standing committees may include, without limitation, Bio-Industry Liaison, Clinical Trials and Regulatory Affairs, Education, Ethics, Financial Affairs, Government Relations, International, Membership, New Investigator, Nominating and Awards, Outreach and Communications, Program, Publications, and Translational Science and Product Development Committees.
 The Board of Directors may from time to time, in its discretion, also establish, designate and appoint such other committees to carry out such policies, programs and actions as the Board of Directors may from time to time deem appropriate or helpful to advance the purposes or activities of the Society.
-The Board of Directors shall from time to time establish the functions, membership and other procedures for all committees; provided, however, that, unless otherwise specified herein or by the Board of Directors, the President-Elect shall, subject to the approval of the Board of Directors, appoint the members of and Chairpersons to serve on standing committees during said President-Elect's term as President..
+The Board of Directors shall from time to time establish the functions, membership and other procedures for all committees; provided, however, that, unless otherwise specified herein or by the Board of Directors, the President-Elect shall, subject to the approval of the Board of Directors, appoint the members of and Chairpersons to serve on standing committees during said President-Elect's term as President.
 The President, subject to the approval of the Board of Directors, may fill any vacancy occurring in the membership of any committee during said President's term of office.